robert-westenberger/knowledgebase/deep-learning.md

 # How to avoid disaster
 On3 of the biggest issues to consider is that understanding and testing the behavior of a deep learning model is much more difficult than with most other code you write.

+If we used our model for identifying black, grizzly, and teddy bears for a bear detection system used in campsites and national parks, it would be disastrous.
+There would be all kinds of problems, such as:

+- Working with video data instead of images
+- Handling nighttime images, which may not appear in the dataset we found on bing image search
+- Dealing with low rez camera images
+- Ensuring results are returned fast enough to be useful in practice
+- Recognizing bears in positions that are rearely seen in photos that people post online (form behind, partially obscured by bushes, a far distance from the camera)